2018–19 Curling World Cup

-The 2018–19 Curling World Cup was the first edition of the Curling World Cup, held between men's, women's, and mixed doubles teams.
+The 2018–19 Curling World Cup was the first and only edition of the Curling World Cup, held between men's, women's, and mixed doubles teams.
 It had three legs and a Grand Final, taking place in Suzhou, China, Omaha, United States, Jönköping, Sweden, and Beijing, China respectively.

 Format

 Curling World Cup matches have eight ends, rather than the standard ten ends.
 Ties after eight ends are decided by a shoot-out, with each team throwing a stone and the one closest to the button winning.
 A win in eight or fewer ends earns a team 3 points, a shoot-out win 2 points, a shoot-out loss 1 point, and 0 points for a loss in eight or fewer ends.

 Each event has eight teams in the men's, women's, and mixed doubles tournament.
 The teams are split into two groups of four, based on the Curling World Cup rankings, whereby the 1st, 3rd, 5th, and 7th, ranked teams are in one group and the 2nd, 4th, 6th, and 8th ranked teams in the other.
 The first place teams in each group plays against each other in the final.
 In the event of a tie for first place, a shoot-out is used, with the same format used to decide matches tied after eight ends.